-Depreciation and amortization decreased \$41.3 million, or 6.5%, in 2014 and increased \$203.5 million, or 47.1%, in 2013.
-The decrease in 2014 was primarily as a result of decreased amortization expenses for customer relationships, offset in part by increased depreciation resulting from increased capital expenditures primarily associated with Operation GigaSpeed.
-The increase in 2013 was largely as a result of amortization expense for customer relationships intangible assets established in the Acquisition, as well as increased depreciation resulting from increased capital expenditures.
+Depreciation and amortization decreased \$39.4 million, or 6.6%, in 2015 and decreased \$41.3 million, or 6.5%, in 2014.
+The decrease in 2015 was primarily as a result of decreased amortization expenses for customer relationships, as well as a decrease in depreciation resulting from assets being fully depreciated.
+The decrease in 2014 was largely as a result of decreased amortization expense for customer relationships, offset in part by increased depreciation resulting from increased capital expenditures associated with Operation GigaSpeed.

 Income from Operations.
-Income from operations increased \$73.8 million, or 40.0%, in 2014 and decreased \$141.4 million, or 43.4%, in 2013.
-The increase in 2014 is primarily as a result of revenue increases outpacing costs and expenses increases, as well as increased amortization expense.
-The decrease in 2013 is primarily as a result of amortization expenses for customer relationship intangible assets established in the Acquisition, offset in part by revenue increases outpacing costs and expenses increases.
+Income from operations decreased \$209.3 million, or 81.0%, in 2015 and increased \$73.8 million, or 40.0%, in 2014.
+The decrease in 2015 is primarily as a result of increased non-cash stock compensation expense and costs associated with the Altice Acquisition, offset in part by revenue increases outpacing costs and expenses increases, and decreased amortization expense.
+The increase in 2014 is primarily as a result of revenue increases outpacing costs and expenses increases, as well as decreased amortization expense.